defold/doc/docs/en/manuals/render.md

 msg.post("@render:", "use_fixed_projection", { near = -1, far = 1, zoom = 2 })
 ```

-### Perspective projection
+### Camera projection

-The perspective projection is suitable for 3D games where game objects are rendered with a perspective and where the size of objects vary depending on the distance from an imagined eye/camera position.

-You enable the perspective projection provided from a camera component by sending a message to the render script:
+You can also use the projection provided by a [Camera component](/manuals/camera).
+You enable the camera projection by sending a message to the render script:

 ```lua
 msg.post("@render:", "use_camera_projection")